Dolenje, Ajdovščina

 Dolenje ([dɔˈleːnjɛ]) is a village on the left bank of the Vipava River in the Municipality of Ajdovščina in the Littoral region of Slovenia.

-Landmarks

 Church

 The local church is dedicated to Saint Margaret and belongs to the Parish of Planina.
+The church stands on a rise south of the village.
+It is a single-nave structure with a chancel with three bays.
+The nave is wider and taller than the chancel, and there is a bell gable over the entrance.
+The chancel dates from the 16th century and is rib vaulted, and the nave was built in 1646.

 Stone arch bridge

 A stone arch bridge over the Vipava River links Dolenje to the village of Dolga Poljana.
 The three-arch bridge was built in the 19th century.
 It is paved with gravel and supported by buttresses that are reinforced with groynes on the upstream side.
 There is a low stone wall on both sides of the bridge, and a shrine with a semi-circular niche once stood at it.